inasafe/inasafe-doc/docs/source/training/beginner/osm/105-field-papers.rst

 .. image:: /static/training/beginner/osm/image68.*
    :align: center

 **Step 3:**  Scan your paper into the computer.
 If you do not have a scanner, you can take a photograph of the paper, if your camera is able to take high quality pictures.
 Upload the image to the Field Papers website (`http://fieldpapers.org/upload.php <http://fieldpapers.org/upload.php>`_).

 **Step 4:** In JOSM, load the Field Paper.
-Use the objects you drew as a reference to add them digitally into OpenStreetMap.
+Use the objects you drew as a reference to add them digitally into OSM.

 .. image:: /static/training/beginner/osm/image69.*
    :align: center